-Maybe you have a dog that loves to move around the room with you when you dance to your favorite song, or even gets up on her hind legs to try to join you in the dance.
+Maybe you have a dog that loves to move around the room with you when you dance to your favorite song, or even gets up on her hind legs to try to join you.
 If you love to dance and you feel like you and your dog have the dexterity to choreograph your moves, you might have just found the perfect bonding activity.

-Heelwork to music, canine musical freestyle, canine freestyle, freestyle dance; these are some of the categories of dog dance that participants take part in.
-Some do it strictly as a hobby, some for the thrill of competition, but always for fun.
-And freestyle dancing as a competitive sport is catching on worldwide.
+“Heelwork to music,” “canine musical freestyle,” “canine freestyle” and “freestyle dance”; these are some of the categories of dog dancing that participants take part in.
+Freestyle dancing as a competitive sport is even catching on worldwide.

-Heelwork to Music
+What Is Heelwork to Music?

-In heeling dance routines, the dog must stay in step with her owner at all times, as though on an invisible tether.
+In heeling dance routines, the dog must stay in step with her owner at all times, as though on an invisible dog leash.
 Although it is also called freestyle heeling, this category does not allow for much canine freedom.
 Moving away from the human partner, passing through the partner’s legs or jumping are not allowable moves for this category.

 That is not to say that there is not room for complicated footwork.
 With heelwork to music, the human trainer and dog partner show that they are perfectly coordinated, with steps that include stepping backwards and forwards, pivoting, circles and spirals.